Lucien D. Starke Jr.: Early life

 Lucien Douglas Starke Jr. was born on October 26, 1868, in Norfolk, Virginia.
 His parents were Tabitha Lucretia (née Pippen) and Lucian D. Starke.
 His father was a lawyer, newspaper publisher, and a member of the Virginia House of Delegates.
 His mother died when he was eight years old.

-He attended an elementary school in Norfolk that was operated by William R. Galt.
+Starke attended an elementary school in Norfolk that was operated by William R. Galt.
 Next, he attended Bethel Military Academy in Fauquier County.
 He studied law at the University of Virginia under John B. Minor.
 While at the university, he was a member of the fraternity of Delta Psi (St. Anthony Hall).
 He graduated with a bachelor of law in 1899 and passed the bar.

 Career

 In 1889, Starke joined his father, brother W. W. Starke, and William Bruce Martin in the Norfolk law firm of Starke & Martin, later known as Starke & Starke.
 The firm's name changed to Starke, Venable & Starke and, then, L. D. Starke and W. W. Starke.
-In November 1898, Starke was a founing member of the Norfolk and Portmouth Bar Association.
+In November 1898, Starke was a founding member of the Norfolk and Portsmouth Bar Association.

 Starke was a staff member of Governor James Hoge Tyler from 1898 to 1902, receiving the rank of colonel.
 In August 1901, he joined the governor's party to attend Virginia Day at the Pan American Exposition in Buffalo, New York.

-In 1896, he negotiated the purchase of the struggling Norfolk Pilot for client, Albert H. Grandy.
+In 1896, Starke negotiated the purchase of the struggling Norfolk Pilot for client, Albert H. Grandy.
 Starke became treasurer of the newspaper's operating company.
 The Norfolk Pilot merged with the Norfolk Virginian in 1898, forming the Virginian-Pilot.
 Starke served on the newspaper's boar of directors.
 In 1900, he was the secretary of the Virginian-Pilot, with Grandy as president.
 Later, he became the newspaper's vice president and acting president.

 After Grandy died in August 1903, Starke became the newspaper's president.
 He purchased his father's former newspaper, the Norfolk Landmark on January 1, 1912.
 After practicing for law thirty years, Starke left the field in 1921 and became the publisher of the Norfolk Virginian-Pilot newspaper.
 Under his leadership, what had once been a small daily newspaper emerged as a metropolitan journal, with subscribers increasing from 16,000 to more than 48,000.

 Starke owned oyster rights in Little Bay with Lewis B. White; they were paid $21,950 in 1931 for the loss of these rights when the United States Naval Station opened in Hampton Roads.
 He was also a director of the Virginia National Bank of Norfolk and the Seaboard Fire Insurance Company in Portsmouth.